Bet Shira Congregation: Drive-through sukkah

-For the holiday of Sukkot, Bet Shira erects what is believed to be the first and only drive-through Sukkah, a tent in the parking lot of the synagogue that it calls the "McBet Shira Sukkah", allowing the community to participate in the celebration of the holiday from the convenience of their cars.
-Members of the public can drive into the sukkah, park, lower their car window, and say the blessings for the holiday, including shaking a lulav and an etrog, as volunteers hand them snacks at the end of their visit.
-The idea, put into effect first in 2009, is credited to Cantor Mark Kula, who noted that cars are "integral" to people's lifestyles.
-He explained that “We sit as we drive; this way, we can sit in our cars in the Sukkah."
-He also commented that "Perhaps realizing the fragility of the Sukkah will encourage us to drive more carefully.”
+In 2011, for the holiday of Sukkot, Bet Shira erected what is believed to be the first and only drive-through Sukkah, a tent in the parking lot of the synagogue that it calls the "McBet Shira Sukkah", allowing the community to participate in the celebration of the holiday from the convenience of their cars.
+Members of the public drove into the sukkah, parked, lowered their car window, and said the blessings for the holiday, including shaking a lulav and an etrog, as volunteers handed them snacks at the end of their visit.

 Clergy and staff

 David H. Auerbach was the founding rabbi of the synagogue.
 He is from Montreal, Canada, and had served as rabbi of Ahavat Achim synagogue in Atlanta, Georgia, and then senior rabbi of Beth David Congregation in Miami prior to the founding of Bet Shira.
 Since his retirement in 2005, he served as the rabbi emeritus of the synagogue, until his passing in September 2016.
-In 2005, Rabbi Auerbach was followed as rabbi by Micah Caplan, until 2010.
+In 2005, Rabbi Auerbach was followed by Micah Caplan, until 2010.
 In July 2010, Brian Schuldenfrei assumed the post of senior rabbi.
 Schuldenfrei had been associate rabbi at Sinai Temple in Los Angeles, California.

 Mark Kula, brother of Rabbi Irwin Kula, assumed the post of cantor in 1989.
-Mark and his father Morton Kula are the only father and son that have been ordained as cantors by the Jewish Theological Seminary of America in New York.
-Prior to coming to Miami, Mark was the assistant cantor of New York’s Park Avenue Synagogue.
 In 2013 Mark was appointed the Rabbi of the congregation and served as Rabbi until 2018.
+In 2019, Ben Herman was hired as Bet Shira's rabbi.
+Since 2023,Jesse Charyn has been serving as the Bet Shira Rabbi.

 In 2008, the synagogue appointed Renée Rittner as its education director.

-in 2019, Ben Herman was hired as Bet Shira’s rabbi.
+Efrat Horwitz is the education director.

 Religious school

-The synagogue has an active religious school that serves students from pre-school through the Bar and Bat Mitzvah training.
+The synagogue offers Jewish education for students from pre-kindergarten through 12th grade.
+Its Hebrew School serves students from pre-kindergarten through seventh grade, with a curriculum focused on Jewish knowledge, heritage, worship, community involvement, and Jewish identity.
+Teen education continues through 12th grade and includes learning opportunities with clergy and educators, Jewish traditions and values, community engagement, and social experiences.
+Students participate in Confirmation in 10th grade.
+The synagogue also offers youth programming for children in kindergarten through 12th grade, providing social, educational, and Jewish experiences for different age groups.
+High school students participate in the youth movement of the United Synagogue of Conservative Judaism, with opportunities for local chapter activities, regional programs, leadership, community service, and Jewish engagement.

 Customs

-The congregation is a conservative synagogue and is affiliated with the United Synagogue of Conservative Judaism.
+The congregation is the only egalitarian conservative synagogue south of Miami and is affiliated with the United Synagogue of Conservative Judaism.
 As implied by its name (House of Song), Bet Shira values music and its incorporation into daily and ritual life.
-Although regular services are held in traditional style, without musical instruments, it is a custom of the synagogue to conduct services throughout the year accompanied by musical instruments.
+Although regular services are held in traditional style, without musical instruments, Friday evening Shabbat services include music.
+Bet Shira hosts weekly Havdalah and daily Minyan by Zoom with occasional hybrid Zoom and in person Minyans.